My Bikes

 I actually ordered the F800ST in May 2006 – some six months before it was remotely likely to reach Australia.
 I joined the F800 forum at that time and ravenously devoured every comment that was made by the Europe-based new owners, for whom it became available about this time.

-By now, you’ve no doubt worked out where and how I lost the plot by being seduced by the VFR.
-In fact, I loved the VFR so much I cancelled my order for the F800 (that was probably the nadir of plot-losing).
-Luckily for me, the dealer never actioned the cancellation, so I was enthusiastically surprised My F800ST at homeand delighted to get a phone call in the December of 2006, while the VFR was still getting repaired, to tell me that my F800ST had arrived and would be ready for collection within a week or so.
+At some time before I took delivery, I got seduced by the VFR.
+In fact, I loved the VFR so much I cancelled my order for the F800.
+Luckily for me, the dealer never actioned the cancellation, so I was enthusiastically surprised and delighted to get a phone call in the December of 2006, while the VFR was still getting repaired, to tell me that my F800ST had arrived and would be ready for collection within a week or so.
 The rest is history, as they say.

 Suzuki GSX1100 Katana